|

 + |

 Coachability suggests how readily and meaningfully individuals are expected to respond to efforts designed to enhance their performance.
-It implies how well they might benefit from investing in coaching, mentoring, or group training for the purpose of further self-development.
+It implies how well they might benefit from investing in coaching, mentoring, or group training for further learning and self-development.

 |